bvds/andes/docs/guides/admin_guide/README.md

    Applications tab and on the Space Client.
  - App URL - The URL of the app.
 This can be an HTTP or HTTPS address.
  - Icon URL - The URL of the icon for the app.
 This can be an HTTP or HTTPS address.
- - Invokes - List the apps that this app can invoke.
+ - Intents - List the apps that this app can invoke.
 Separate app names with commas.
  This field is case sensitive.
  - Description - Description of the app.
 This description appears on the Applications tab and in the Space Client.